arbet/wordpress-ultimate-ajax-login/readme.txt

 * Login redirect URL can be overridden on a per-widget basis from the widget options page.

+*Shortcode Usage*

+Instead of using the widget, you can insert the shortcode inside any post.
+If you're a theme developer, you can use it with the do_shortcode() function.
+Here are the varius option

+* Using with classic template and no redirect url specified: _[ultimate_ajax_login]_
+* Using the dialog box template: _[ultimate_ajax_login template='dialog']_

 == Installation ==

 1. Install the plugin as usual